Frequently Asked Questions

 HOW LONG ARE THE PRACTICES?

 Guided practices range from 3 minutes to 30+ minutes.
-For children up to 8 years old the practices are no longer than 10 minutes in order to maintain their attention.
-8-12 years old can maintain an attention span of up to 20 minutes, and practices for teens and adults build towards a full 30 minute Take a Breath practice.
+For children up to 8 years old the practices are no longer than 10 minutes in order to maintain their attention (the rule of thumb is age, plus 1 minute).
+Most 8-12 year old's can maintain an attention span of up to 10-15 minutes, and practices for teens and adults build towards a full 30 minute Take a Breath practice.